 So, without further ado, we present to you 10 movies to watch if you don’t want to watch Space Sweepers anymore.

 From there, we see the adventures of little Wall-E as he embarks on a distant space journey, where we see the fate of humanity and what happened to it.
-With strong themes surrounding the future, classrooms, global warming and AI, Wall-E is a solid science fiction option.
+With strong themes surrounding the future, classrooms, global warming, and A.I., Wall-E is a solid science fiction option.

-Steven Spielberg’s fascinating and challenging science fiction is set in a not-so-distant future where the polar caps have melted and seawater has flooded many coastal cities.
+Steven Spielberg’s fascinating and challenging science fiction is set in a not-so-distant future where the polar caps have melted, and seawater has flooded many coastal cities.

-With interesting ideas about humanity, love and our purpose in life, A.I.
+With interesting ideas about humanity, love, and our purpose in life, A.I.
 Artificial Intelligence is an intelligently written film worth watching.

 After witnessing the destruction of Earth, Arthur embarks on an amazing journey where he meets an eclectic group of colorful characters who embark on a great adventure.
-The Hitchhiker’s Guide to the Galaxy is fun, full of fascinating characters and with stunning visuals, well worth a look.
+The Hitchhiker’s Guide to the Galaxy is fun, full of fascinating characters, and with stunning visuals, well worth a look.

-Star Wars: A New Hope
+5. Star Wars: A New Hope

 Once upon a time, in a galaxy far, far away, before the dark, hate-filled prequels and the sequel to Mary Sue, there was a story that changed the face of science fiction forever.
 Following the archetypal format of Journey of Heroes, George Lucas wrote Star Wars, the story of an epic battle between good and evil.

-For those who have been living under a rock since 1977: in the first film of the Star Wars trilogy, A New Hope, a teenager named Luke Skywalker plunges into the adventure of a lifetime, along with a legendary Jedi knight named Ben Obi Wan Kenobi and a cast of colorful characters.
+For those who have been living under a rock since 1977: in the first film of the Star Wars trilogy, A New Hope, a teenager named Luke Skywalker plunges into the adventure of a lifetime, along with a legendary Jedi knight named Ben Obi-Wan Kenobi and a cast of colorful characters.
 New Hope is an essential viewing experience for any science fiction fan.

-Offering an amazing blend of action, science fiction, comedy and romance, The Fifth Element blends all these influences into a dizzying journey through a futuristic vision of Earth.
+Offering an amazing blend of action, science fiction, comedy, and romance, The Fifth Element blends all these influences into a dizzying journey through a futuristic vision of Earth.

-The story revolves around cab driver Korben Dallas, who unwittingly becomes the linchpin of a great adventure when a woman named Lilu literally falls into his life.
+The story revolves around cab driver Korben Dallas, who unwittingly becomes the linchpin of a great adventure when a woman named Lilu falls into his life.

-This sci-fi classic has held up so far and offers everything you would expect from a film like this; lots of amazing visuals, creative ideas and solid direction help keep the film exciting and fast-paced.
+This sci-fi classic has held up so far and offers everything you would expect from a film like this; lots of amazing visuals, creative ideas, and solid direction help keep the film exciting and fast-paced.

 Armageddon is the ultimate guilty pleasure.
-It is a film that falls into all the usual clichés of disaster movies, but manages to maintain a sense of suspense and action throughout its existence.
+It is a film that falls into all the usual clichés of disaster movies but manages to maintain a sense of suspense and action throughout its existence.

 The story revolves around an asteroid the size of Texas that will collide with Earth in less than a month.
-Now that all hope seems lost, NASA recruits deep-sea drillers to go into space, land on the asteroid and detonate it with explosives.
+Now that all hope seems lost, NASA recruits deep-sea drillers to go into space, land on the asteroid, and detonate it with explosives.
 Yes, it’s silly, it doesn’t make much scientific sense, but it’s certainly a fun, action-packed trick worth watching.

-Star Trek II: The Wrath of Khan
+9. Star Trek II: The Wrath of Khan

-“I Was and Always Will Be Your Friend” is probably one of the best Star Trek movies ever made.
-It wouldn’t be a space list without mention of one of the greatest science fiction franchises ever made.
+The Wrath of Khan is probably one of the best Star Trek movies ever made.
+But, of course, it wouldn’t be a space list without mentioning one of the greatest science fiction franchises ever made.
 While it can be said that the 2009 remake is more of a space sweep, Wrath of Khan is without a doubt one of the best Trek films and an essential viewing experience for any science fiction fan.